luanzhu/devil/README.md

 Configuration file is in JSON format.
 Here is an example with explanations.

-__Please note: JSON does not allow for actual comments.
+__Please note: JSON does not support actual comments.
 The comments in the following example are for explanations only.
 The actual configuration file should not contain any comments.__

 ```JSON
 {